RafLaf/dreem-challange/README.md

 ### Looking for methods

 A very useful thing to do for Kaggle challenges is to look at previous solutions.
-If there are recent challenges or studyies about sleep classification, we should definetely look into that and make a list of the methods used.
+If there are recent challenges or studies about sleep classification, we should definitely look into that and make a list of the methods used.

 ### Exploratory Data Analysis